 Keep in mind that in some high-stakes situations, the last thing you want is more tension.
 In that case, you want the opposite of a story-a straightforward recitation of the facts.
-For example, when confronting a team member about poor work habits or negotiating with an unhappy client, it's best to keep everything simple.
+For example, when confronting a team member about poor work habits, or negotiating with an unhappy client, it's best to keep everything simple.
 Draining the drama from a situation helps everyone stay focused on the facts, keeping resentment and other negative emotions to a minimum (Manning, 2018, p.
 64).
 For more on good techniques for difficult conversations, see Trevor Manning's book Help!
 I need to Master Critical Conversations.

-[1] Thanks to Hala Nassereddine for sharing her experience as an intern on a construction site in Beirut, Lebanon.
+[1] Thanks to Hala Nassereddine for sharing her story of her experience as an intern on a construction site in Beirut, Lebanon.

-Human Resources plays a role in the human experience, first through the strategic plan and then through communication to all employees.
-The critical point with projects is to support the project manager and the team in developing formal and informal communication techniques.
-HR has a unique role in uncovering what works with different projects.
+communication to all employees.
+The critical point with projects is to support the project manager and the team with developing formal and informal communication techniques.
+HR has a unique role to play in uncovering what works with different projects.
 Teaching two-way communication tools to project teams helps increase positive communication.

-Formal Communication can include questionnaires/surveys, mentoring, suggestion boxes, bulletin boards, memos, electronic mail, project handbooks, and meetings.
+Formal Communication can include questionnaires/survey, mentoring, suggestion box, bulletin boards, memos, electronic mail, project handbook, meetings

-Informal Communication: informal chat, the grapevine (ie. being involved in information sharing between the team and other departments, chatting in the lunch room, small talk at the beginning of meetings, unofficial discussions, advice and suggestions offered or given).
+Informal Communication: informal chat, the grapevine (ie. being involved in information sharing between team and other departments, chat in the lunch room, small talk at the beginning of meetings, unofficial discussions, advice and suggestion offered or given).